ibm-cloud-docs/cloud-databases/howto-vpes.md

 {: #vpes-before-begin}

 - You need to have an [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/registration){: .external}
-- And an {{site.data.keyword.databases-for}} deployment.
+- And a {{site.data.keyword.databases-for}} deployment.
 You can [provision](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-provisioning) one from the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/services/).
 Give your deployment a memorable name that appears in your account's Resource List.

 ### Setting up your VPE
 {: #vpes-setup}